Student decision note

 5. Ally Bank: The "Ol' Reliable"

-APY: ~4.35% The Hook: Consistency.
+Consistency is Ally's biggest selling point.
 Ally rarely has the absolute highest rate, but they never have the lowest.
 They don't play games with "teaser rates" or direct deposit requirements.
-The Feature: "Savings Buckets."
-You can split one account into 10 sub-categories.
-Why Students Love It: No minimums.
-No overdraft fees.
-24/7 human support.
-It is the lowest-stress banking experience on the market.

 6. Capital One 360 Performance Savings